djsasha777/infra/README.md

-# PROXBOX project
+# PROXBOX project - kubernetes on proxmox

-Install HA Kubernetes cluster with kubespray and terraform on proxmox

-## Prerequisite
+Prerequisite

 Terraform and Ansible is required to run the provisioning and configuration tasks.
 You may install them on macOS using Homebrew.